How to Declutter Your Bedroom for a Peaceful Retreat

 Do a daily reset

-The daily bedroom reset includes making your bed, putting clean clothes away, dropping dirty clothes in the hamper, remove trash and get rid of anything that doesn’t belong.
+The daily bedroom reset includes making your bed, putting clean clothes away, dropping dirty laundry in the hamper, remove trash and get rid of anything that doesn’t belong.
 Do these simple tasks daily to keep your bedroom in ideal shape.

 Decorate thoughtfully